iBoot32/SLAMurai/README.md

 This project is an open-source implementation of a SLAM (Simultaneous Localization and Mapping) robot.
 All CAD and software is contained within this repo.

+## Requiremment Check
+- [ ] Omnidirectional movement using 4 dual-layer omniwheels
+- [x] Report odommetry accurate to 3cm at 8ft range
+  - Last test: 12/20/2025 with 0.5% error in forward odom, within 3% error for side movement when moving 8ft straight.
+And 3cm laoff-center drift when doing pure diagonal

 ## Features

 - Real-time mapping